WabukoWabuko/OfflinePOS/docs/setup.md

 # OfflinePOS Setup Guide

 Hey there!
-This guide will get you started with OfflinePOS using Docker, perfect for any machine.
-It’s beginner-friendly, so let’s dive in!
+This guide will get you running OfflinePOS in Docker, perfect for any machine.
+It’s beginner-friendly, so let’s go!

 ## Prerequisites
 - **Docker**: Install Docker and Docker Compose: